I-2-1-12.Reconstructed Paper Claim(s) File

 The HO will reconstruct the medical issues by requesting that the appropriate Disability Determination Services (DDS) office redevelop the medical evidence.
 The HO will provide DDS with copies of forms SSA-3368 and SSA-3369, as well as original medical release forms.
 Ultimately, the ALJ will determine what medical evidence to redevelop.

 The DDS has 90 days to complete development of the medical record and forward the redeveloped medical evidence to the HO.
 However, the HO may send a status request to the DDS if the HO has not received any reconstructed medical evidence within 30 days.
 The HO will mark each piece of redeveloped medical evidence as “reconstructed.”
-If the HO does not receive the reconstructed medical record, it will refer the matter to the ODAR RO.
-The ODAR RO will work with the ORC to obtain the missing information.
+If the HO does not receive the reconstructed medical record, it will refer the matter to the OHO RO.
+The OHO RO will work with the ORC to obtain the missing information.

 C. Additional Actions When Received Information Is Incomplete